 - A credit union is a group of people (identified as members) formed around a common bond such as employment type/employer, geographic area, or a specific interest.

-- Credit unions are “not-for-profit” and our net income after expenses is returned to our members in the form of dividends (interest) and/or new financial services, technology, branches, etc. At a for-profit bank the income is returned to a small group of stockholders.
+- Credit unions are not-for-profit, so our net income after expenses is returned to our members in the form of dividends (interest) and/or new financial services, technology, branches, etc. At a for-profit bank, the income is only returned to a small group of stockholders.